 If you decide that hiring a nanny is a child care option that suits your family, it’s important to find a nanny who’s right for your family.
 You could start by asking other parents, your friends or your child and family health nurse if they know someone suitable.

 Nannies often advertise on noticeboards at child care centres, local schools, community centres, universities, libraries or local shops.
-You could also try looking in your local newspaper.
+You could also try looking in your local newspaper or online.

 You can find formal employment agencies for nannies by looking in the Yellow Pages and on the internet.
 Also, another parent might be able to recommend a nanny agency.
 Agencies conduct police checks and make sure the people on their books are of good character via reference checks.